 So, we decided to create a new project list in Asana where we could save these ideas and future changes.
 That way, when we actually have time to make some updates, this board becomes the perfect starting point.

 Our social media project board consists mainly of Facebook and Instagram posts.
 It’s impossible to lump all social media platforms into one box because each is so unique and therefore requires a unique strategy.
-Pinterest is no different which is why we create a separate board in Asana.
+Pinterest is no different which is why we created a separate board in Asana.
 Within this board, we house design templates, final blog headlines to be pulled into those templates, new pin ideas as well as popular Instagram posts that can be repurposed for this platform.

 Although we use Tailwind for actually posting on Pinterest, this board is extremely handy for the two of us to collaborate no matter where we are physically.
 Once Courtney has designed the pins, she then assigns the task to Abbey to input into Tailwind.
 It makes the entire process so seamless and easy.